Bambusstock/TimeBan/README.md

 ### /timeban ban <username,username2> [duration] "[reason]"

+Ban one or more players.

-Ban a player or more. [duration] will follow the "simple format" and specifies the ban duration.
-If no duration is specified TimeBan uses a standard ban duration defined in the configuration. [reason] specifies the reason why the player was banned.
+[duration] will follow the "simple format" and specifies the ban duration.
+If no duration is specified TimeBan uses a standard ban duration defined in the configuration.

+[reason] specifies the reason why the player was banned.
 If you don't specify the reason TimeBan will use the default reason defined in the configuration.

 ### /timeban unban <[username,username2] [-a]>